raulsoutelo/Fast-inference-for-Cosmology/README.md

 A more detailed explanation of the methods implemented and their performance on these two probability distributions is found in dissertation_RaulSoutelo.pdf.

 In order to run the code, it is enough to run the script main.py (installing the emcee package is needed).
-Creating the object P from the class Toy_Posterior or from the class Real_Posterior, we can explore the two different probability distributions.
-In order to use the code to explore a different probability distribution, we need to create a new class with the same attributes and methods than these ones.
+Creating the object P from the class Toy_Posterior or from the class Real_Posterior, allows us to explore the two different probability distributions.
+In order to use the code to explore a different probability distribution, please create a new class in the same manner than the ones provided.